PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * changed analysis brokerage to use nRunning(max in last 24h)
   * increased # of active subscriptions to 2 in PD2P
   * added nRunning calculator to add.py
   * disabled priority reduction for merge jods